Broken circuit complexes of series-parallel networks: Background

 It is possible to define series and parallel connections of more than two matroids, just by iterating the above constructions.
 Let $M_1,\ldots,M_n$ be matroids on ground sets $E_1,\ldots,E_n$ such that $E_{i+1}\cap(\bigcup_{j=1}^i E_j)=\{e_i\}$ for $i=1,\ldots,n-1$, in which $e_1,\ldots,e_{n-1}$ need not be distinct.
 Then we can form $P(M_1,M_2)$, $P(P(M_1,M_2),M_3)$ and so on.
 The last matroid obtained in this way, denoted by $P(M_1,\ldots,M_n)$, is called the \emph{(iterated) parallel connection} of $M_1,\ldots,M_n$ with respect to the basepoints $e_1,\ldots,e_{n-1}$.
 The series connection of $M_1,\ldots,M_n$ is defined similarly.
 Of course, iterated series and parallel connections of graphs can also be constructed in the same manner.

-Special cases of series and parallel connections are series and parallel extensions: for two matroids $M$ and $N$, we say that $M$ is a \emph{series extension} (resp. \emph{parallel extension}) of $N$ and $N$ a \emph{series contraction} (resp. \emph{parallel deletion}) of $M$ if $M=S(N,C_2)$ (resp. $M=P(N,C_2)$), where $C_2$ is a 2-circuit.
-(These definitions are slightly different from those ones given in \cite{O}.)
+Special cases of series and parallel connections are series and parallel extensions: for two matroids $M$ and $N$, we say that $M$ is a \emph{series extension} (respectively, \emph{parallel extension}) of $N$ and $N$ a \emph{series contraction} (respectively, \emph{parallel deletion}) of $M$ if $M=S(N,C_2)$ (respectively, $M=P(N,C_2)$), where $C_2$ is a 2-circuit.
 For example, every loopless matroid is an iterated parallel extension of its simplification.
-For graphs, series extension and parallel extension mean subdividing an edge and duplicating an edge, respectively.
+Series extension and parallel extension for graphs mean subdividing an edge and duplicating an edge, respectively.

 We now mention some other notions related to series and parallel connections which will be used later.
 Let $M$ and $N$ be matroids.
-We call $N$ a \emph{series minor} (resp. \emph{parallel minor}; \emph{series-parallel minor}) of $M$ if $N$ can be obtained from $M$ by a sequence of deletions and series contractions (resp. contractions and parallel deletions; series contractions and parallel deletions).
-Apparently, $N$ is a series minor of $M$ if and only if $N^*$ is a parallel minor of $M^*$.
+We call $N$ a \emph{series minor} (respectively, \emph{parallel minor}; \emph{series-parallel minor}) of $M$ if $N$ can be obtained from $M$ by a sequence of deletions and series contractions (respectively, contractions and parallel deletions; series contractions and parallel deletions).
+Evidently, $N$ is a series minor of $M$ if and only if $N^*$ is a parallel minor of $M^*$.
 Suppose $M$ is connected with ground set $E$.
-We say that $M$ is \emph{parallel irreducible at $e\in E$} if either $M$ is trivial (i.e. $|E|=1$) or $M$ is not a parallel connection of two non-trivial matroids with respect to the basepoint $e$. $M$ is called \emph{parallel irreducible} if it is parallel irreducible at every element of $E$.
+Then $M$ is called \emph{parallel irreducible at $e\in E$} if either $M$ is trivial (i.e. $|E|=1$) or $M$ is not a parallel connection of two non-trivial matroids with respect to the basepoint $e$.
+We say that $M$ is \emph{parallel irreducible} if it is parallel irreducible at every element of $E$.

 \begin{lemma} Let $M$ and $M'$ be matroids on ground sets $E$ and $E'$ with $E\cap E'=\{e\}$.
-Then the following statements hold. \begin{enumerate} \item $P(M,M')$ is loopless (resp. simple) if and only if both $M$ and $M'$ are loopless (resp. simple).
+Then the following statements hold. \begin{enumerate} \item $P(M,M')$ is loopless (respectively, simple) if and only if both $M$ and $M'$ are loopless (respectively, simple).